j0zzz/JoeQuake/README.md

 greatly speedup the time it takes to connect to a server by IP address.
 "1" by default.
 Set to "0" to try to speedup connecting by IP address.

+### `net_getdomainname`

+Allows to enable or disable trying to find domain names for IP addresses using DNS lookups.
+These can find domain names like nl2.badplace.eu from its IP address.
+However, on Windows this lookup seems to take a long time.
+Disabling it can therefore speed up connecting to a server significantly.
+As there will barely be any usecase for the domain names, it is "0" by default.
+Set to "1" to restore the original Quake behaviour with the lookups enabled.

 ## New commands

 ### `cmdlist`